7 Dangerous Health Risks of PPIs

 In a study published this year, 2017, researchers from St. Louis, Missouri conducted an observational study at the U.S. Department of Veteran Affairs and found that patients who took PPIs had an increased risk of death which correlated with their duration of PPI use (19) (20).

-If you are still suffering from acid reflux despite taking PPIs every day, they’re probably not working.
-You should talk to your doctor and reevaluate your medical strategy.
+If you are still suffering from acid reflux despite taking PPIs every day, then they may not be working at all.
+You should talk to your doctor to reevaluate the medical strategy.

 Your life may depend on it.